What does GDPR mean for your business?

-The Information Commissioner’s Office (ICO) has put together a plan of 12 key actions you can start right away:
+The Information Commissioner’s Office (ICO) has put together 12 key actions

-- Awareness – make sure that decision makers and key people in your organisation are aware that the law is changing.
-They need to appreciate the likely impact.
+- Awareness – make sure that decision makers and key people in your organisation are aware that the law has changed, and of its impact.

-- Information you hold – document what personal data you have, where it came from and with whom you share it.
+- Information you hold – document what personal data you have, where it came from and who you share it with.
 This may need an information audit.

-- Communicating privacy information – review your current privacy notices and plan any necessary changes.
+- Communicating privacy information – review your current privacy notices and make any necessary changes.

-- Individuals’ rights – check your procedures to make sure they cover all the rights individuals will have under GDPR, including how you’d delete their data if requested, or provide data electronically and in a commonly used format.
+- Individuals’ rights – check your procedures to make sure they cover all the rights individuals have under GDPR, including how you’ll delete their data if requested, or provide data electronically and in a commonly used format.

-- Subject access requests – update your procedures, as well as planning how you’ll handle requests within the new timescales and provide any additional information.
+- Subject access requests – update your procedures, plan how you’ll handle requests given the new timescales, and provide any additional information.

-- Lawful basis for processing personal data – identify the lawful reason as to why you’re processing personal data, document it and update your privacy notice to explain it.
+- Lawful basis for processing personal data – identify the lawful reason you’re processing personal data, document it and update your privacy notice to explain it.

 - Children – do you need to put systems in place to verify individuals’ ages and to obtain parental or guardian consent for any data-processing activity?